Last updated on November 13th, 2023

 What to pack for Buenos Aires

 Packing decisions will naturally hinge on when you’re visiting.
 Spring evenings are still chilly so you’ll do well with a light jacket.
-The Porteño is generally quite fashionable and favours a smart, classy style with not much skin on show – even in the warm summer months.
+The Porteño is generally quite fashionable and favors a smart, classy style with not much skin on show – even in the warm summer months.
 Leave the backpacker gear at home to avoid standing out like a sore thumb.

 Buenos Aires is coastal but not tropical and the stylistic temperament is relatively pared back.
 The dress code for tango shows is business casual.
 The city really lends itself to walking, so bring comfortable footwear.
 Women often wear platforms and modest heels to contend with the many pavement obstacles.
 Jeans are worn all year round.
 Flashy jewels, overly-branded attire, and valuables should be left at home.
 While the city is relatively safe, don’t bring undue attention to yourself.